Immigration tips

 Where you live while in South Africa may well be the single most important factor in determining whether your stay is an enjoyable experience.
 A lot goes into the decision of choosing where to live.
 For families with children, proximity to good schools is important.
 For others it may be the commute time or convenience to the work place.
 Security is a primary consideration for everyone.

-Elliott’s knowledgeable and experienced Relocation Consultants are an effective resource in finding a home; providing you with the widest possible choice of properties to suit your lifestyle requirements and budget.
+Our knowledgeable and experienced Relocation Consultants are an effective resource in finding a home; providing you with the widest possible choice of properties to suit your lifestyle requirements and budget.
 They will provide a thorough overview of housing styles, cost, appropriate neighbourhoods, and typical lease/purchase practices.
 Because they do not earn commissions from real estate agents or property owners, they will give you completely objective advice, and detail the pros and cons of particular neighbourhoods and properties, to help you make the right decision for your needs.

 Preparing for your move